jfpalchak/inventory-tracker/README.md

 <img src="https://github.com/jfpalchak/inventory-tracker/blob/main/src/img/bean-detail-v2.png" alt="Form to add or edit a coffee bean." />

 > It is here that a user can Sell/Buy, Edit, or Remove the selected Coffee from the inventory.
+If the selected Coffee is listed as out of stock, the 'Sell' button will be disabled.

 Should a user wish to Add a new coffee bean from the home page, they will be presented with a simple form to do so: